Getting Things Done - GTD

 avatar

-Commented about one month ago Gary
+Commented 2 months ago Gary

 You seem to be saying that areas of focus are where I have responsibilities but some of the responsibilities are common to more than one area of focus eg health, exercise.
 So how do I list them twice in facile things?